SharpAdb/AdvancedSharpAdbClient/README.md

 }
 ```

-Or you can use AdbClient.Install
+Or you can use AdbClient.InstallMultiple

 ```cs
 static void Main(string[] args)